lit/lit-element/docs/_guide/styles.md

 <my-element></my-element>
 ```

-If a component user has an existing app theme, they can easily set the host element's configurable properties to their existing theme properties:
+If a component user has an existing app theme, they can easily set the host's configurable properties to use theme properties:

 ```html
 {% include projects/style/customproperties/index.html %}